Overview

 CSV Files (-f)

-Use -f <FILE> to write measurements to a CSV file.
-A header line is written once at the start, then one data row is appended every second.
+Use -f <FILE> to write measurements to a file.
+Without -i, this is CSV output.
+In append mode, a header line is written once at startup, then one data row is appended every second.

 CSV Formats